Omaremad763/Omaremad763/README.md

 I enjoy building real-world software to understand **how systems evolve**, not just how individual technologies work.

-Instead of creating dozens of tutorial projects, I prefer continuously improving one long-term application where I can experiment with architecture, security, DevOps, and scalable backend practices.

-Currently working on **Invento**, a modern Inventory Management System that serves as both a practical business application and my software engineering playground.

 ---

 ## 🚀 Current Focus